NYULibraries/primo-explore-views/README.md

     // import from node_modules with side-effects and no assignment import 'primo-explore-clickable-logo-to-any-link';

-    // impoort from node_modules and assign default export import googleAnalyticsModule from 'primo-explore-google-analytics';
+    // import from node_modules and assign default export import googleAnalyticsModule from 'primo-explore-google-analytics';

     // import from local files and assign named export import { config } from './customConfig'
     ```
 * `css/sass/main.scss` is the 'entry' file for compiling to CSS.
-To refer to CSS files in the `node_modules` directory, you can simply use `~` as an alias.
+To refer to CSS files that may be included in your `node_modules` packages, you can simply use `~` as an alias for the properly resolved `node_modules` directory.
     ```scss
     // import local modules (e.g. _searchbar.scss)
     @import 'searchbar';